 The ketogenic diet is well known in the epilepsy treatment field because it has been used in the past, and is currently experiencing a revival as a treatment for epileptic seizures, especially in children.
 The diet is extremely effective and more importantly, it's non-toxic and well tolerated.
 The implementation of the diet is administered differently, depending on the hospital.

-Some hospitals start the diet out by putting children on a 36 hour fast, and reducing calories and liquids to increase ketosis, others don't.
-Recent papers have suggested that fasting and caloric restriction are not necessary.
+Some hospitals start the diet out by putting children on a 36 hour fast, and reducing calories and liquids to increase blood ketone levels, others don't.
+Recent papers have suggested that fasting and caloric restriction are not necessary in all cases.

 In addition, some hospital protocols seems to favor drugs before the diet, which I find puzzling, given that the drugs have toxic side effects, don't work as well, and are less effective than the ketogenic diet.
 The following studies highlight just how effective the ketogenic diet is as an epilepsy treatment.